 He was reported to have died after 4 years of battling Colon Cancer.

 Black Panther was said to have been diagnosed with stage 3 cancer in 2016, and despite being on Chemotherapy, he managed to give us countless moments of Joy.

 May his soul RIP.
 In memory of him, we would be talking today about Colorectal Cancer.

-Colorectal cancer, is one of the most common cancer in Nigeria.
+Colorectal cancer is one of the most common cancers in Nigeria.
 It affects both men and women.

 It is the fourth most common cancer in Nigerian women (after breast, cervical, and liver cancer) and the third most common cancer in Nigerian men (after prostate and liver cancer), yet, most Nigerians are not aware of the disease, or how to prevent the disease till it gets to the late stage when nothing can be done.